Digestive and Liver Disorders Overview

 Food and drink must be changed into smaller molecules of nutrients to be absorbed

 into the blood and carried to cells throughout the body.
 Digestion is the process

-by which food and drink are broken down into smaller parts so that the body can use
+of breaking down food and drink into smaller parts so that the body can use them to

 How does the digestive process work?